Jim Prentice Wildlife Corridor

-During NCC’s long history in the Canadian Rockies, we have conserved over 700,000 acres (280,000 hectares) of priority conservation lands, making NCC the leading land trust organization working to protect this globally significant landscape.
-From the East Slopes in Alberta to the South Selkirks in BC, we work toward creative conservation solutions that ensure Canadians can continue to enjoy the incredible richness of this area now and forever.
-Our results are significant: from protecting the Flathead Valley along the Montana border, or the 136,000-acre (55,000-hectare) Darkwoods Property in BC, to the 35,000-acre (14,000-hectare) Waldron Ranch easement.
+During NCC’s long history in the Canadian Rockies, we have conserved over 280,000 hectares (700,000 acres) of priority conservation lands, making NCC the leading land trust organization working to protect this globally significant landscape.
+From the East Slopes in Alberta to the South Selkirks in BC, we work towards creative conservation solutions that ensure Canadians can continue to enjoy the incredible richness of this area now and for the long term.
+Our results are significant; from protecting the Flathead Valley along the Montana border, or the 55,000-hectare (136,000-acre) Darkwoods Conservation Area in BC, to the 14,000-hectare (35,000-acre) Waldron Ranch easement.

-NCC’s approach to the Canadian Rockies focuses on connectivity between protected areas and collaboration with partner organizations and communities as we engage a network of supporters behind a shared vision for conservation.
+NCC’s approach to the Canadian Rockies focuses on connectivity between protected areas and on collaboration with partner organizations and communities as we engage a network of supporters behind a shared vision for conservation.